rodrichie/Attendize-TeamProject/README.md

 ## Getting Started

-These instructions will help you get started quickly with Attendize.
+These instructions will help you get started quickly with Attendize-TeamProject.

 ### Minimum Requirements
 Attendize runs on most LAMP or LEMP environments as long as certain requirements are met.
 It is based on the Laravel framework.